dsyer/openapi-rust/controller/README.md

 5/26/2022, 11:07:48 AM: Reconciling demo
 ```

-Modify the resource and apply it again, then delete itnd watch the controller logs:
+Modify the resource and apply it again, then delete it and watch the controller logs:

 ```
 5/26/2022, 11:11:20 AM: Received event in phase MODIFIED.